 Week 3 (13 - 17 April 2015): Interactions between set theory and computability theory (computational complexity in set theory, computational descriptive set theory, forcing in computational complexity theory, etc)

 Week 4 - 5 (20 - 30 April 2015): Computability theory (degree theory, reverse mathematics, higher recursion theory)

-* Our office will be closed on the following dates being Singapore public holidays.
+Please note that our office will be closed on the following public holiday.

 Students and researchers who are interested in attending these activities are requested to complete the online registration form.